 BACKGROUND KNOWLEDGE

 This section provides essential background knowledge for the reader to understand this work.
 Subsection A provides background regarding IHE and their XDS.b Profile.
 This subsection can be skipped if the reader is already familiar with the initiative and its framework.
 Subsection B provides the core general concept of blockchain technology and its components.
 The reader may skip this subsection if they already have full knowledge of the blockchain concept.
-After that, the last subsection is about Ethereum and its smartcontract which we adopt for the implementation of this work.
-It is recommended for the reader to at least understand the concept of Blockchain smartcontract before proceeding to the next section.
+After that, the last subsection is about Ethereum and its Smartcontract which we adopt for the implementation of this work.
+It is recommended for the reader to at least understand the concept of Blockchain Smartcontract before proceeding to the next section.

 Cross-Enterprise Document Sharing-b (XDS.b) Profile from Integrating Healthcare Enterprise initiative (IHE)